Tan Qiang

 Tan Qiang (谭强; born 16 September 1998) is a Chinese badminton player.
 In 2015, he won the bronze medal at the Asian Junior Championships in the boys' doubles event partnered with Ren Xiangyu, and in 2016, won the silver medal partnered with He Jiting.
-In 2017, he became the runner-up at the China International Challenge tournament in the mixed doubles event partnered with Xu Ya.
+In 2017, he became the runner-up at the China International tournament in the mixed doubles event partnered with Xu Ya.
+In 2023, he helped the national team win the 2023 Asia Mixed Team Championships, and won the postponed Summer World University Games with Ren Xiangyu.

+Tan retired from international badminton on 20 August 2024.